ssbm-oro/racetime-obs/README.md

 2) Download and unzip source archive to any folder

-3) Install the correct python requirements with `python -m pip install -r requirements`
+3) Install the correct python requirements with `python -m pip install -r requirements.txt`

 4) Start OBS and create a Text Source to use as a timer.
 You can customize the font and style as much as you please